kyawminkhant-hub/hacking-tp-link-router/README.md

 ### Method-1: Memory dumping

 With the list of available U-Boot commands, it is not possible to access the contents of the Flash memory.
-However, using [`md`](https://docs.u-boot.org/en/latest/usage/cmd/md.html) command, we can only display the contents on **DRAM**.
+However, using [`md`](https://docs.u-boot.org/en/latest/usage/cmd/md.html) command, we can display the contents on **DRAM**.

 From the above boot info, kernel image is booted at the address `0x9f020000`.
 Since a SquashFS root filesystem is used, it is also possible for the root filesystem to be loaded into **DRAM**.